 The Witchery by the Castle

 What: Located at the gates of Edinburgh Castle, this gloriously gothic 16th-century building is steeped in history and atmosphere.
 Here, chef Douglas Roberts has created a fine dining menu using the best of Scotland’s larder, with game sourced from Perthshire and the Highlands to beef from the Scottish Borders.
-Starters include aged Scotch beef tartare with raw hen’s egg and mustard mayonnaise, while mains include the likes of lamb wellington with ratatouille, buttered Jersey Royals and jus.
+Starters include aged Scotch beef tartare with St Ewes egg yolk and mustard mayonnaise, while mains include the likes of market fish bouillabaisse with mussels, saffron potatoes and dill oil.
 There’s also a world-class wine list of over 600 bins which features an exceptional collection of global old and new world wines.

 Where: 352 Castlehill, The Royal Mile, EH1 2NF